streamlit/docs/content/develop/concepts/multipage-apps/page_directory.md

 # Creating multipage apps using the `pages/` directory

 As your app grows large, it becomes useful to organize your script into multiple pages.
 This makes your app easier to manage as a developer and easier to navigate as a user.
-Streamlit provides a frictionless way to create multipage apps.
-Pages are automatically shown in a navigation widget inside your app's sidebar.
-If a user clicks on a page in the sidebar, Streamlit navigates to that page without reloading the frontend — making app browsing incredibly fast!
-In this guide, let’s learn how to create multipage apps.
+The most customizable method for declaring multipage apps is using [Page and navigation](/develop/concepts/multipage-apps/page-and-navigation).
+However, Streamlit also provides a frictionless way to create multipage apps where pages are automatically shown in a navigation widget inside your app's sidebar.
+This method is called the `pages/` directory.

 ## Structuring your multipage app

-Streamlit identifies pages in a multipage app by directory structure and filenames.
+When you use a `pages/` directory, Streamlit identifies pages in a multipage app by directory structure and filenames.
 The file you pass to `streamlit run` is called your entrypoint file.
 This is your app's homepage.
 When you have a `pages/` directory next to your entrypoint file, Streamlit will identify each Python file within it as a page.
 The following example has three pages. `your_homepage.py` is the entrypoint file and homepage.

 ```
 your_working_directory/